KainNhantumbo/Nava-Notes-App/README.md

 Github: [https://github.com/KainNhantumbo](https://github.com/KainNhantumbo 'See my github profile')
 Portifolio: [https://portifolio-dev-kainnhantumbo.vercel.app](https://portifolio-dev-kainnhantumbo.vercel.app 'See my github profile')

-### If you like this project, please leave a star on this repository so I can continue improving this app.
+### If you like this project, please consider leaving a star on this repository so I can continue improving this app.
-### Greetings, Kain Nhantumbo from Mozambique.
+### With kindest regards, Kain Nhantumbo from Mozambique.

 ## License